teamLab Planets TOKYO

 Expanding Three-dimensional Existence in Transforming Space

-- Floating, glowing spheres- Change colour and brightness based on your touch
+Floating, glowing spheres and can change colour and brightness based on your touch

 Ephemeral Solidified Light